 Avoiding excessive weight gain during pregnancy will help you to:

-- Reduce pregnancy symptoms such as heartburn, leg cramps, backaches and lack of sleep
+Reduce pregnancy symptoms such as heartburn, leg cramps, backaches, and lack of sleep

-- Continue to move around and stay physically active
+Continue to move around and stay physically active

-- Decrease the risk of preterm birth
+Decrease the risk of preeclampsia, labor complications, and preterm birth

-- Decrease the risk of giving birth to a baby with an increased birth weight
+Decrease the risk of giving birth to a baby with an increased birth weight

 Eating regular meals and 2-3 snacks each day will help keep your weight gain on track and cravings at bay.
 Eat plenty of fiber (in vegetables, fruits, whole grains, nuts and seeds) and protein (from meat, chicken, tofu, nuts, seeds or nut or seed butter) to keep you fuller longer.
 And don’t forget to stay hydrated!
-We often mistake thirst for hunger.

 Incorporate exercise to keep your weight gain in check

 If that’s more than you’ve been doing, start slowly and work your way up.
 Not only will exercise help control your weight gain, but it will also help you stay fit and feel less discomfort.
-Consider swimming, walking, yoga or aerobics classes designed for pregnant women.
+Consider swimming, walking, yoga, or aerobics classes designed for pregnant women.

 Don’t weigh yourself often

 If you choose to track your weight gain more closely (or if your doctor recommends you do so), weigh yourself at home no more than once a week, ideally at the same time of day and in the same state of dress or undress, and make note of your weight change.
-Remember that every woman is different and your weight gain pattern may vary slightly from what’s considered typical.
+Remember that every woman is different, and your weight gain pattern may vary slightly from what’s considered typical.

 Make adjustments as needed